yumauri/effector-reeffect/README.md

 ### Can I use ReEffect with `fork`?

 Probably, no :(<br/>
-I didn't try, though, but fork implementation, as I see, is [hardcoded to native Effects](https://github.com/zerobias/effector/blob/master/src/effector/fork.js#L98), so, ReEffect might be corrupted after fork.<br/>
+I didn't try, though, but `fork` implementation, as I see, is [hardcoded to native Effects](https://github.com/zerobias/effector/blob/d2f711c9fc702436e44dcf9637e4e7ee5a884570/src/effector/fork.js#L209), so, ReEffect might be corrupted after fork.<br/>
 There is [issue #6](https://github.com/yumauri/effector-reeffect/issues/6) to track this case.

+### Can I use ReEffect with `attach`?

+I didn't try it, but most probably no :(<br />
+First of all, after `attach` you will get regular Effect, not ReEffect, and secondarily, looks like `attach` implementation [replaces `req` parameter](https://github.com/zerobias/effector/blob/d2f711c9fc702436e44dcf9637e4e7ee5a884570/src/effector/attach.js#L34), which highly likely will break ReEffect functionality.<br />
+There is [issue #8](https://github.com/yumauri/effector-reeffect/issues/8) to track this case.

 ## Sponsored